 Switzerland Dress Code

-A job search in Switzerland requires more than just the obvious Switzerland CV writing and translation.
-You will face issues that probably did not even cross your mind when you start planning to go for a job in Switzerland.
+A job search in Switzerland requires more than just the obvious Switzerland CV with Switzerland cover letter writing and translation.
+You will face issues that probably did not even cross your mind when you start planning to go for work in Switzerland.

 Do not misjudge the impact a Switzerland dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.